 Our local Community Planning Partnership is known as the Shetland Partnership.
 The Council has a statutory duty to be involved in community planning, along with NHS Shetland, Police Scotland, Scottish Fire & Rescue Service and Highlands and Islands Enterprise (HIE).
+Collectively, this group of five members hold a statutory responsibility to facilitate community planning in Shetland.
 The group of five lead agencies work in partnership with a network of other organisations drawn from across the public, private and third sectors in Shetland.